|Photo Illustration by Deborah Ann Klenzman|

 Although that pedal boat ride sounds fun.
 But in the daytime of course.

-So do you believe in ghost?
+So do you believe in ghosts?
 Or are they just creepy stories passed down over the years?
 Whatever the answer is, these tales have become intertwined with the history and lore of the lakes.
 They have captured our imaginations and provide us an opportunity for a spooky paddling adventure to go see for ourselves.